Zerotask/rust-jungle/README.md

 Each stage starts with an introduction and ends with a summary.

-A lesson has a text and an optional Rust playground and optional _further information_.
+A lesson consists off:

+- text
+- optional playground
+- optional further information

+## Features

+- Lessons with interactive playgrounds
+- Small portions
+- Tags system
+- Search
+- Continue lesson

 ## Contributing